Luka Boiteau

-Luka Boiteau (born 2 January 2006) is a French professional footballer who plays as an attacking midfielder for Ligue 2 club Boulogne.
+Luka Boiteau (born 2 January 2006) is a professional footballer who plays as an attacking midfielder for club Valenciennes.
+Born in France, he has been called up to represent Canada internationally.

 Club career

 Boiteau is a product of the youth academies of the French clubs FC Lambersart, LOSC Lille and Boulogne.
 In the 2024–25 season he had a strong year with Boulogne's reserves, and was heralded as one of the top amateur footballers in France for the season.
 He made his senior and professional debut with Boulougne in a 2–1 Ligue 2 loss to on 12 September 2025.

+On 2 July 2026, Boiteau signed a two-year contract, with an optional third year, with Ligue 3 club Valenciennes.

 International career

 In October 2022, he was called up to a training camp for the Canada U17s.